Laurentino Cortizo

-Laurentino "Nito" Cortizo Cohen ([lawɾenˈtino koɾˈtiso ˈko.en]; born 30 January 1953) is a Panamanian politician who has served as the President of Panama since 2019.
-Cortizo is the former President of the National Assembly and Minister of Agricultural and Livestock Development.
-He was also a member of the National Assembly between 1994 and 2004, serving a year as chamber president.
+Laurentino "Nito" Cortizo Cohen ([lawɾenˈtino koɾˈtiso ˈko.en]; born 30 January 1953) is a Panamanian politician who served as the 38th President of Panama from 2019 to 2024.
+Previously, he served as President of the National Assembly (2000–2001) and Minister of Agricultural and Livestock Development (2004–2006).
+Cortizo was a member of the National Assembly for Colón Province from 1994 to 2004.

-A member of the Democratic Revolutionary Party, he was elected as president on in the 2019 general election, winning 33.27% of the vote.
+A member of the Democratic Revolutionary Party, he was elected as president in the 2019 general election, winning 33.27% of the vote.
 He took office on 1 July 2019.

 Early life and education

 Laurentino Cortizo Cohen was born in Panama City to Laurentino Cortizo, a Galician from Beariz, Spain, and Esther Cohen, of Jewish descent.

 The eldest of six siblings, Cortizo attended Javier Elementary School and completed his secondary education at La Salle College in Diriamba, Nicaragua.
-He then went on to attend the Valley Forge Military Academy in Pennsylvania.
+He went on to attend the Valley Forge Military Academy in Pennsylvania.
 After this, he studied at Norwich University in Vermont, the oldest military college in the United States.
-Cortizo then attended the University of Texas at Austin, earning a master's degree in business administration and later a doctorate.
+Cortizo then attended St. Edwards University, earning a master's degree in business administration, and the University of Texas at Austin, where he did doctoral work.

 Early career

 After graduation, Cortizo moved to Washington, D.C., in 1981 to work as a technical advisor to the secretary-general of the Organization of American States (OAS).

 In November 1986, Cortizo assumed the role of Panama's alternate ambassador to the OAS.
-During that time, he was a member of the budget committee and the working group for the private sector.
+During that time, he was a member of the budget committee and of the working group for the private sector.
 In addition, Cortizo chaired the working group for development problems of the states of the Central American isthmus and the permanent executive committee of the economic and social council.